-President and Professor of Historical Theology
+President & Professor of Historical Theology

-After a ministry of church planting in central Massachusetts, Dr. James Renihan and his family moved to Escondido, CA, in 1998 to begin serving as Dean of the newly formed Institute of Reformed Baptist Studies.
-He led that work for 20 years, and when it became IRBS Theological Seminary in 2018 was appointed the first president.
-He has served as a pastor of churches in Massachusetts.
-New York and California.
+James Renihan has served as a pastor of churches in three states.
 He is a graduate of Trinity Evangelical Divinity School (PhD), Seminary of the East (MDiv), Trinity Ministerial Academy, and Liberty Baptist College (BS).
+He served as Dean of the Institute of Reformed Baptist Studies in Escondido, CA, for 20 years, and when it became IRBS Theological Seminary in 2018 was appointed the first president.
+He continues as president now that it is International Reformed Baptist Seminary.
 His academic work has focused on the Second London Baptist Confession and the broader Puritan theological context from which it arose.